 Are you a top student attending an Iowa high school who lacks the financial means to attend college?

-You may qualify for a scholarship that could allow you to graduate debt-free from selected Iowa universities or community colleges.
+You may qualify for a scholarship that could allow you to graduate debt-free from selected Iowa universities.

 Helping Students Across Iowa